 Some of the main organizations that act in support of the kingdom and are directly funded by them, as a public service, or are protected by their laws as a registered entity.

 The military is headed by the prestigious Order of The First Light.
 They are the elite knights of the military force.
 Members of the First Light may act as soldiers, as well as everyday law enforcers.
 Their banner is the constellation of Leonaus, gold stars alight set on a backdrop of midnight blue.

 - Lightbringer: There are exactly three Lightbringers, and they head the military.
 A Lightbringer is a knight that's unparalleled in battle skill and accomplishments, sometimes to a legendary standard.

-- Radiant: The Radiants are the generals of the Order - they oversee large-scale operations, often commanding multiple legions.
+- Paladin: The Paladins are the generals of the Order - they oversee large-scale operations, often commanding multiple legions.

-- Paladin: At the level of Paladin, a knight is expected to be one of the finest combatants in the country, serving the Order as a commander.
+- Radiant: At the level of Radiant, a knight is expected to be one of the finest combatants in the country, serving the Order as a commander.

 - Exarch Knight: An Exarch Knight leads a team of magi, acting as a mentor and a leader.